Xetalim/trapping_internal_tides/README.md

 ## Running the model

 With the command `./micom1.x`, the model starts running. **If you are working on the cluster, do not execute this command directly from the shell.
-Instead, use the queue system.
-See the information at *⚠️ Instructions for using the Gemini cluster* above.
+Instead, use the queue system** See the information at *⚠️ Instructions for using the Gemini cluster* above.

 Three types of output files will be created;